QubitProducts/cherrytree/README.md

 * **Backbone router** is much simpler and that can be fine it that's all you need (in fact cherrytree uses some bits from Backbone router under the hood).
 However, Backbone's simple approach is not great for more ambitious applications that want to handle asynchronous transitions.
 * **Ember router / router.js** is the inspiration for cherrytree.
 This is where cherrytree inherits the idea of declaring hierarchical nested route maps.
 The scope of cherrytree is slightly different than that of **router.js**, for example cherrytree doesn't have the concept of handler objects or model hooks.
 On the other hand, unlike `router.js` - cherrytree handles browser url changes and intercepts link clicks with pushState out of the box.
 The handler concept and model hooks can be implemented based on the specific application needs using the middleware mechanism.
 * **react-router** - is in many ways also similar and inspired by `router.js`.
 You should be able to achieve a lot of the same things you get in **react-router** minus all the coupling to React.js.
 Also, arguably, cherrytree has a better support for asynchronous transitions via the promise based middleware API.
+Having said that - `react-router` is trying to solve a lot of routing related aspects out of the box in the most idiomatic way whereas with `cherrytree` you'll have to write all of the glue code for integrating into React.

 Because cherrytree is not coupled to any specific framework you should be able to plug into any kind of app with different rendering and data fetching pipelines and requirements.